camunda/blog.camunda.org/content/post/2019/01/camunda-optimize-24-alpha1-released.md

 With this release we added the possibility to completely disable the DMN data import such that decision definitions and decision instances are not imported.

 By setting the configuration `import.data.dmn.enabled` to `false` in the `environment-config.yaml` you disable the import.
-You can find this configuration settings in the [documentation](https://docs.camunda.org/optimize/develop/technical-guide/setup/configuration/#engine-common-settings)
+You can find this configuration settings in the [documentation](https://docs.camunda.org/optimize/develop/technical-guide/setup/configuration/#engine-common-settings).

 ## DMN Raw Data Report Links to Cockpit

 When looking at a number of decisions in the Raw Data report, you might be interested in the details for a certain instance.
 With this release we added a deep link from decision instances to the Cockpit meaning that Decision Raw Data reports have a similar deep link as you are already used to from BPMN Raw Data reports.

-[add picture here]
+{{< figure class="Decision Instance Link to Cockpit" src="decision-instance-cockpit-link.png">}}

 # Export Reports to CSV

 For a while it is already possible to export Raw Data Reports as CSV files allowing users to view historic process information in tools like Microsoft Excel to eventually combine them with other data or do further analysis outside of Optimize.
-With this release we add the possibility to export all Reports that are currently available in Optimize as CSV.
+With this release we add the possibility to export **all report types** that are currently available in Optimize as CSV.
-[bit more here]
+This allows you to continue your analysis outside of Optimize - no matter what kind of view your are using and which visualization type you chose.

 # Automatic interval selection for date grouping

 While adding more and more features to Optimize, we are also trying to improve the user experience of Optimize and this is exactly what this feature is about.
 From now on the grouping by date can automatically be done for you, without you worrying about what is the best time range to select.

-Let's say you have process for your lead qualification and you want to see how many leads arrived over time.
-Since you are not sure when the process was actually rolled out in production you don't know if you need to group the data by week, month or year.
-With the new version you now can select to an automatic grouping.
+Let's say you have a process for your lead qualification and you want to see how many leads arrived over time.
+Since you are not sure when the process was actually rolled out in production, you don't know if you need to group the data by week, month or year.
+With the new version you can select the automatic grouping.
 This way Optimize decides for you, based on the data that exists, how the data should be distributed.
 Have a look here on how this could look like:

 {{< figure class="Automatic Interval Selection for grouping by date" src="automatic-selection.png">}}

+Of course you can still decide to group by Year, Month, Week, Day, and Hour.

 # What's Next?